D3spereaux/wazuh-opencti/README.md

 ## Installation

-Copy the two *custom-opencti* files into your Wazuh manager integrations directory, */var/ossec/integrations*.
+Copy the two *custom-opencti* and *custom-telegram* files into your Wazuh manager integrations directory, */var/ossec/integrations*.
 If you're using docker, this will be the root directory in the *wazuh_integrations* volume.